LinaSachuk/SuperHeroes/README.md

 # Flask App with Jupyter's Notebook HTML version

 ETL is a type of data integration that refers to the three steps (extract, transform, load) used to blend data from multiple sources.
 It's often used to build a data warehouse.
 During this process, data is taken (extracted) from a source system, converted (transformed) into a format that can be analyzed, and stored (loaded) into a data warehouse or other system.
-Extract, load, transform (ELT) is an alternate but related approach designed to push processing down to the database for improved performance.

 ETL Project - The Best 50 SuperHero Movies of All Type and their SuperHeroes. (data was collected in March, 2020)